Drug dealer James Damaso found guilty

 "In the course of tracking that package with sham, they found some real dope.
 They found the defendant with methamphetamine," she said.
 "Mr. Damaso picked Mr. Baldonado to do his dirty work, to take on most of the risk."

-Defense attorney William Gavras told the jury during closing argument that, “This was a poor investigation.”
+Defense attorney William Gavras told the jury during closing arguments that "this was a poor investigation."

-He dissected the testimony and evidence the government presented during trial, and contends his client was set up.
+He dissected the testimony and evidence the government presented during trial, and contended his client was set up.

-Damaso was also convicted on separate federal drug charges in 2009, Post files state.
+Damaso also was convicted of separate federal drug charges in 2009, Post files state.